Right Tool, Wrong Data: Moisture Meter Mistakes Can Be Costly

 - The obvious risk of over-stressing a pin-style meter is that pins can bend or break.
 Most pin-style meter manufacturers are clear that pounding or banging on the meter is not the correct way to insert the pins into a pin-style meter.
 Hammer probes are obviously built to withstand more force, but over time, even these more rugged pins can break, especially in hardwood applications.

 - Improperly driven pins.
 Pin-style meters (and even the hammer probe type) take a considerable amount of pressure to reach the proper pin depth.
 In softer woods, the effort exerted is often minimal but when you are working with many hardwoods, especially some very dense tropical species, the effort needed to properly insert the pins to depth can become quite a challenge – if not virtually impossible – particularly if your meter is not constructed to take that type of force.
 Bent or broken pins or even cracked meter housings become more and more common with increased density of the wood types.
-The temptation is to not completely insert the pins, but obviously then, the reading will not be taken at the correct depth.
+The temptation is to not completely insert the pins, but obviously, then the reading will not be taken at the correct depth.
 A reading taken with pins close to the surface will never accurately reflect the moisture conditions deeper in the wood.

 - Trying to take a shortcut.
 Because of the effort to insert pin-style meters, or because of their tendency to bend or break, it can be tempting to shortcut the testing process.
 Obviously, this will speed up the testing, but it will not give any sense of the real moisture conditions of the wood or wood flooring that will be used.
 When testing large quantities of wood, or multiple parcels, it can be tempting to only test a few representative boards from the edges of the bundle.
 But even in acclimated wood, moisture conditions can change in areas with more restricted airflow.
-Handheld moisture meters, like the Wagner MMC220 let you “scan” lumber or wood stock to quickly gauge the moisture conditions in much of the wood.
+Handheld moisture meters, like the Orion® 930, let you “scan” lumber or wood stock to quickly gauge the moisture conditions in much of the wood.
 But if a representative number of boards aren’t tested, the potential for trouble will still be high.

 - Not using the correct species settings or species adjustment.
 Most moisture meters use either user-programmed species settings or species adjustment tables.
 Obviously, a piece of oak will have different properties than Douglas fir, so different species settings would be needed for these two.
 But if your meter doesn’t allow for those differences, the readings it takes will mean poor decisions about applied finishes, or its readiness to be installed.
 Be sure you’ve read and understood the settings for your meter.